EvolBioInf/phylonium/Readme.md

 # Dependencies, Installation and Usage

-This program depends on two external libraries: [libdivsufsort](https://github.com/y-256/libdivsufsort) and the [GSL](https://www.gnu.org/software/gsl/).
-Both should be available for installation through a package manager of your choice.
+This program depends on an external library: [libdivsufsort](https://github.com/y-256/libdivsufsort).
+It should be available for installation through a package manager of your choice.
 Furthermore, to build from the git repository the autotools are required.

 Assuming all prerequisites are installed, the build can be started as follows.
 See the manual in case of compilation errors or when you try to compile on Arm: [manual](documentation/manual.pdf).